NCIP/caarray/README.txt

   	- copy $CAARRAY_HOME/software/build/resources/my.cnf to the location from where MySQL reads its option files.
 This varies depending on
       OS, refer to http://dev.mysql.com/doc/refman/5.0/en/option-files.html.
       Alternatively, if you already have a MySQL my.cnf file, add the lines in the file above to it.
 - caGrid 1.2.
-This is needed if you intend to work on grid services.
+This is optional, as it is needed only if you are working on grid services.
 This can be obtained from http://cagrid.org/display/downloads/caGrid+1.2.
   You can use either the installer or the source code distribution and build it.

 Getting Started